 Unit 1: Unlocking Creativity (30%) - Internally assessed - To deliver a performance pitch with a group of 5 from a title set by AQA.
+This unit allows you to use creativity skills and devise a performance from start to finish.

 Unit 2: The Production/Performance (30%) - Internally assessed - To produce a performance from a list of 5 briefs set by AQA.
+In this unit you will be planning, producing and performing your production with lights, costume and set.

-Unit 3: The Performing Arts Industry (40%) - Written examination -Externally assessed.
+Unit 3: The Performing Arts Industry (40%) - Written examination - Externally assessed.